Jewelry insurance protects your jewelry for all its worth.

 Get your free jewelry insurance quote today and see how affordable jewelry insurance can be.

 Do you need an appraisal to buy jewelry insurance?

 While there are some exceptions, you usually do not need a formal appraisal or appraisal documentation in order to purchase a jewelry insurance policy.
 However, you will need an appraisal or other documentation in order to file a jewelry insurance claim.

 Your jewelry isn't ordinary, so you don't settle for ordinary insurance.

-All types of jewelry are covered, from engagement rings and wedding bands to watches, earrings, and even loose stones while they are being set.
-You can complete the jewelry insurance application in about 10 minutes and, in most cases, be insured as soon as it's received.
+With jewelry insurance, all types of jewelry are covered, from engagement rings and wedding bands to watches, earrings, and even loose stones while they are being set.
+You can complete the jewelry insurance application process in about 10 minutes and, in most cases, be insured as soon as it's received.